BNU-IVC/CCPG/README.md

 <img src="./assets/cloth-changing-v4.jpg" width = "600" height = "300"/>

 ## Download CCPG
+All users can obtain and use this dataset and its subsets only after finishing the following steps.
+  1. Send us a request for the latest agreement by [email](BNU-IVC@outlook.com).
+  2. Submit the completed agreement to the same email address as above.

-This dataset is coming soon.
-If you have any problem, please contact us (BNU-IVC@outlook.com).<br>
+We will process your requests soon.
+If you have any problem, please contact us.<br>

 ## Citation
 Please cite the following paper if you find this useful in your research: